SC445 - Optical Wireless for Mobile Communications

 Short Course Description:

-The visible light spectrum is 1000 times larger than the entire radio frequency spectrum of 300 GHz, and this simple fact provides the motivation to use visible light as a high bandwidth alternative to radio.
-The applications range from gigabit interconnects in data centers, through mobile networking in homes and offices to point-to-point long range wireless backhaul links outdoors..
-We will set the scene by looking at existing conventional wireless access technology and state clearly its limitations.
-Then we will go on to provide a general background to the subject of optical wireless communications, followed by a brief summary of the history of visible light communication VLC).
-We will discuss the relationship between VLC and LiFi (light fidelity), introducing the major advantages of VLC and LiFi and discuss existing challenges.
-Recent key advancements in physical layer techniques that led to transmission speeds greater than 10 Gbps will be discussed.
-Moving on, we introduce channel modelling techniques, and show how this technology can be used to create fully-fletched cellular networks achieving orders of magnitude improvements of area spectral efficiency compared to current technologies.
+The use of the optical spectrum for wireless communications has gained significant academic and commercial interest in recent years.
+The applications range from low rate simplex transmission links using existing embedded CMOS cameras in smartphones, referred to as optical camera communications (OCC), mobile light fidelity (LiFi) networking in homes, offices and urban environments to free-space gigabit interconnects in data centers and point-to-point long-range wireless backhaul links outdoors.
+In this tutorial we will focus on the use of optical wireless communications (OWC) for mobile use cases.
+We treat this as a natural extension of fibre networks (without the fibre) to include mobile access.
+We will set the scene by looking at existing conventional radio frequency (RF)-based wireless access technology and state clearly its limitations with respect to the requirements of the future wave of artificial intelligence (AI) driven autonomous systems and machine-type communications in general.
+Then we will go on to provide a general background to the subject of optical wireless communications.
+In this context, we will provide a summary of the history of OWC, followed by the introduction of a taxonomy for OWC technologies.
+In this context, we will discuss the relationship between visible light communications (VLC) and light fidelity (LiFi), introducing the major advantages of VLC and LiFi such as security and data density, and discuss existing research challenges.
+Recent key advancements in physical layer techniques that led to free-space transmission speeds greater than 10 Gbps will be introduced.
+Moving on, we will provide channel modelling techniques for mobile multiuser scenarios, and will introduce key building blocks to achieve optical attocellular networks achieving orders of magnitude improvements of area spectral efficiency compared to state-of-the-art technologies.
 The challenges that arise from moving from a static point-to-point visible light link to a LiFi network that is capable of serving hundreds of mobile and fixed nodes will be discussed.
-An overview of recent standardisation activities will be provided.
+An overview of recent standardization activities will be provided.
 Lastly, we will moot commercialisation challenges of this disruptive technology.

 Short Course Benefits: